evkx/evkx.github.io/content/models/peugot/3008/E-3008_Long_Range/_index.md

 ## Performance

 The Peugot E-3008 Long Range has a maximum power of 170KW (231hp).
 The total torque is 343nm.
-The 0-100km/h sprint (0-62mph) takes 9,1 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 9,1 seconds.
 The top speed is 150 km/h.

 ## Battery, range, and charging